wabbajack-tools/mod-lists/Keizaal/readme.md

 Extract everything in “WrapperVersion” to your Skyrim Special Edition directory (the folder containing SkyrimSE.exe).

 ## Playing Keizaal

+Navigate to your Keizaal installation folder (default is C:\Keizaal\) and find the “Game Folder Files” folder.
+Open it and extract everything in it to your Skyrim Special Edition directory (the folder containing SkyrimSE.exe).
+Keizaal is now ready to play!

 Now that Keizaal has been installed you will need to launch Skyrim in a slightly different way.